-averaged over the ozone hole and its surrounding areas (see Figure Q12-1).
-The values decrease strongly starting from those found in the 1970s and now are approximately 37% less than in pre-ozone-hole years (1970-1982).
-The average values show a larger year-to-year variability than found for the other ozone measures noted above because the average includes areas outside the ozone hole where the distribution of total ozone varies in response to meteorological conditions.
+Fourth, values of total ozone poleward of 63°S averaged for each October show how total ozone has changed when averaged over the ozone hole and its surrounding areas (see Figure Q12-1).
+The values decreased strongly starting from those found in the 1970s and now are approximately 30% less than in pre-ozonehole years (1970-1982).
+The average values show a larger year-to-year variability than found for the other ozone measures noted above because the average includes areas outside the ozone hole, where the distribution of total ozone varies in response to meteorological conditions.
+Increased year-to-year variability is evident over the past decade.
 The maps in Q11-3 show also how the maximum in total ozone surrounding the ozone hole each year has diminished over the last three decades, adding to the decreases noted in Figure Q12-1.

 Disappearance of the ozone hole in spring.
 The severe depletion of Antarctic ozone occurs in the late winter/early spring season.
-In spring, temperatures in the polar lower stratosphere increase (see Figure Q10-1), ending PSC formation and reactions on aerosols and, consequently, the most effective chemical cycles that destroy ozone.
-Wintertime isolation of high-latitude air ends during this time with increasing exchange of air between the Antarctic stratosphere and lower latitudes.
+In spring, temperatures in the polar lower stratosphere increase (see Figure Q10-1), stopping the formation of PSCs and production of CIO and, consequently, the most effective chemical cycles that destroy ozone.
+The polar vortex breaks down, ending the wintertime isolation of high-latitude air and increasing the exchange of air between the Antarctic stratosphere and lower latitudes.
 This allows substantial amounts of ozone-rich air to be transported poleward, where it displaces or mixes with air depleted in ozone.
+The midlatitude air also contains higher abundances of nitrogen oxide gases (NO_x), which help convert the most reactive chlorine gases (CIO) back into the chlorine reservoir gas CIONO2 (see Q6).
 As a result of these large-scale transport and mixing processes, the ozone hole disappears by December.